david-gaspard/msmodel/README.md

 * `source`: Type of incident wave, either `plane` or `spherical`.
 * `nx`: Number of horizontal pixels used to render the wavefunction.
 * `ny`: Number of vertical pixels used to render the wavefunction.
-* `xrange`: Horizontal range of the region to be rendered in position space (in $\varsigma$).
+* `xrange`: Horizontal range of the region to be rendered in position space (units of $\varsigma$).
 This should be estimated by the user from the size of the medium.
-* `yrange`: Vertical range of the region to be rendered in position space (in $\varsigma$).
+* `yrange`: Vertical range of the region to be rendered in position space (units of $\varsigma$).
 This should be estimated by the user from the size of the medium.
 * `color1`: Color scheme used for the averaged wavefunction.
 See also the `color` option of [complex maps](#complex-map) for details of the syntax.
 * `color2`: Color scheme used for the averaged square modulus of the wavefunction, i.e., the density.
 Same syntax as `color1`.